 Section 5.
-Summer Session 2018, 2019, and 2020: The rate of pay for the 2018, 2019, and 2020 Summer Sessions will be 20% of the faculty member's current salary rate.
+Summer Session: The rate of pay for Summer Sessions will be 20% of the faculty member's current salary rate.
 The rate of pay for all faculty members will be based on nine (9) credit hours for full-time teaching.